chen42/openbehavior/operantLicking/Assembly.md

 ## Syringe pump

-3D printed parts of the syringe pump.
-Both  linear ball bearings are installed.
-The stainless steel rod was cut into 5.5 inch segments.
+Insert a ball bearing into the 3D printed syringe end.
+![] (images/syringeEnd.jpg)

+Insert two linear bearings into the 3D printed syringe carrier.
+The syringe carrier must be printed precisely so that the linear bearing fit tightly alone its long axis but still has a little room to move in the other two dimensions.

-![] (images/syringePumpPrintedParts.jpg)
+![] (images/syringeCarrier.jpg)

 The step motor controller needs to have two wires added.

 ![] (images/stepMotorBoardBack.jpg)

 Extend the length of step motor connection wires to about 30 inches.
 Add female connection pins to the end of each wire.